ThePalaceProject/circulation/README.md

 #### Opensearch

-To let the application know which Opensearch instance to use, set the `PALACE_SEARCH_URL` environment variable.
+To let the application know which Opensearch instance to use, you can set the following environment variables:

+- `PALACE_SEARCH_URL`: The url of the Opensearch instance (**required**).
+- `PALACE_SEARCH_INDEX_PREFIX`: The prefix to use for the Opensearch indices.
+The default is `circulation-works`.
+    This is useful if you want to use the same Opensearch instance for multiple CM (optional).
+- `PALACE_SEARCH_TIMEOUT`: The timeout in seconds to use when connecting to the Opensearch instance.
+The default is `20` (optional).
+- `PALACE_SEARCH_MAXSIZE`: The maximum size of the connection pool to use when connecting to the Opensearch instance.
+  (optional).

 ```sh
 export PALACE_SEARCH_URL="http://localhost:9200"